17 Recipes Full of Probiotic-Rich Foods to Start Making | Yuri Elkaim

 Fermented Pickles - My Humble Kitchen

 An abundance of garden cucumbers means one thing– fermented pickles!
-Not only is this recipe simple, it also produces crunchy, perfectly spiced pickles that are swimming in probiotic-rich juices.
+Not only is this recipe simple, but it also produces crunchy, perfectly spiced pickles that are swimming in probiotic-rich juices.

-Find the recipe here: My Humble Kitchen
+Find the recipe here: Make Sauerkraut

 Probiotics are Pro-Health

+Optimal gut health is important for your overall well-being.
 One of the best ways to promote a healthy digestive tract is to introduce more probiotic-rich foods into your diet to help feed the healthy bacteria that keep your plumbing humming.
+Give any of these 17 delicious fermented food recipes a try – not only will fermenting be a fun experiment, but your stomach will also thank you.